Fossil Ridge High School (Colorado): Band

+FRHS Bands and the Fossil Ridge Band Boosters host the CBA-sanctioned Fossil Ridge Marching Festival at the Poudre School District Stadium at Timnath Middle-High School.
+The festival is a "one-and-done" competition in which all bands are judged on a single performance and receive scores and rankings.
+On September 20, 2025 fourteen Colorado-based marching bands (9 from Division 5A, 3 from Division 4A, and one each from Division 3A and 2A) participated in the 2nd Annual Fossil Ridge Marching Festival.

+Founded in 2021 and under the direction of Destiny Smith, the Fossil Ridge Winter Guard participates in both the Rocky Mountain Color Guard Association's and Winter Guard International's competition circuits.
+The group claimed its RMCGA division's championship titles in 2022, 2024, and 2025.
+The winter guard's associated Fossil Ridge Middle School Winter Guard claimed its first state RMCGA championship title in 2025.

+Also founded in 2021 and under the direction Matt Hauser, the Fossil Ridge Winter Percussion ensemble participates in the Rocky Mountain Percussion Association's and Winter Guard International's competition circuits.
+The group claimed its RMPA division's championship titles in 2022, 2023, and 2025.

 Knowledge Bowl

 Fossil Ridge's Knowledge Bowl team won the Colorado state title in 2012 and 2013.
 The team took second place in the state in the interscholastic academic competition in 2014, and claimed the state title again in 2015 and 2016.

 Newspaper

-The school's monthly newspaper, Etched In Stone, won the Colorado High School Press Association's 2012 Best In Show: Website Award, as well as the National Scholastic Press Association's Pacemaker Finalist Award (the highest honor in scholastic journalism).
+The school's monthly newspaper, Etched In Stone, won the Colorado High School Press Association's 2012 Best In Show: Website Award, as well as the National Scholastic Press Association's Pacemaker Finalist Award.

 Theater

 The school's Improv team ranked first in the state in the International Thespian Society's state conferences in 2015 and 2016.

-Sabercat Studios

-The head of the film program at Fossil Ridge High School is teacher Brendan Gallagher.
-Projects include the triennial Lip dubs, the 2013 Ridge Life Movie, and the 2014 Moment in Time project.

-Students in Ridge TV learn editing and sound production software, professional production skills, and develop segments for a weekly school-wide broadcast.
-Students create, over the course of the year, short films in the SaberCats Studios that are premiered in the annual FOASS (Films on a Shoe String) film festival.
-Students then move on to compete in the Fort Collins High School Film Festival, viewed by the general public at the Lyric Theater in Fort Collins.